Pulse-width modulation: Periodic pulse wave

 This latter expression can be fairly simplified in many cases where $y_\text{min} = 0$ as $\bar{y} = D \cdot y_\text{max}$.
 From this, the average value of the signal ($\bar{y}$) is directly dependent on the duty cycle D.

 However, by varying (i.e. modulating) the duty cycle (and possibly also the period), the following more advanced pulse-width modulated waves allow variation of the average value of the waveform.

 Intersective method PWM

 The intersective method is a simple way to generate a PWM output signal (magenta in above figure) with fixed period and varying duty cycle is by using a comparator to switch the PWM output state when the input waveform (red) intersects with a sawtooth or a triangle waveform (blue).

-Depending on the type of sawtooth or triangle waveform (green in below figure), intersective PWM signals (blue in the below figure) can be aligned in three manners:
+Depending on the type of sawtooth or triangle waveform (green in the figure below), intersective PWM signals (blue in the figure) can be aligned in three ways: